 Pediatric Dentistry in Wilmington, DE

 As a father of four and a dentist who has treated thousands of children in his family-friendly practice, Dr. Gladnick encourages you to bring your children for their first dental visit as soon as possible.
 It is beneficial for the first dental visit to occur within six months after the first tooth eruption.

-Starting early is the key to preventing cavities and a lifetime of good dental health.
+Starting early is the key to preventing cavities and maintaining a lifetime of good dental health.
 Your child will be treated to a new toothbrush and a ride in our chair (with you, of course!).
-We like to make the first visit an especially positive experience.
-You will be pleased to meet our friendly, nurturing staff and warm environment.
+We like to make the first visit an exceptionally positive experience.
+You will be pleased to meet our friendly, nurturing staff and a warm environment.

-First Dental Visit
+Your Child’s First Dental Visit

-We encourage you to bring your children along when you have your check-ups so that they can get to know us, get a ride in the chair, and realize that going to the dentist can actually be fun!
-Normally there is no charge for this appointment because we would like the junior members of our practice to associate a trip to the dentist with a positive experience.
+We encourage you to bring your children along when you have your dental check-ups so that they can get to know us, get a ride in the chair, and realize that going to the dentist can actually be fun!
+Normally, there is no charge for this appointment because we would like the junior members of our practice to associate a trip to the dentist with a positive experience.

 Dr. Gladnick will:

-- review your child's medical and dental history
+- Review your child's medical and dental history

 - Complete a thorough oral exam to assess growth and development